Converting 1.85 Metres to Feet: A full breakdown

 Understanding the Metric and Imperial Systems

 The metric system, also known as the International System of Units (SI), is a decimal system based on units of ten.
-It's widely used globally and is characterized by its simplicity and ease of conversion between units.
+So it's widely used globally and is characterized by its simplicity and ease of conversion between units.
 The base unit of length in the metric system is the meter (m).

 The imperial system, primarily used in the United States and a few other countries, is less systematic.
 It's based on a complex set of units and conversion factors, making it less intuitive than the metric system.
 The base unit of length in the imperial system is the foot (ft).
 Other common imperial units of length include inches, yards, and miles.